Prajitsingh1105/canteen-management-system/README.md

 2. **Backend Layer**
    - Built using Node.js and Express.js
-   - Handles API requests and business logic
+   - Handles API requests and logic

 3. **Database Layer**
    - MongoDB used for storing users, menu items, and orders